AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!NOTE]
 >
->The minimum delay between retries and the maximum number of retries to be performed are now managed by the Adobe Campaign Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+>The minimum delay between retries and the maximum number of retries to be performed are now based on how well an IP is performing both historically and currently at a given domain.
 The Campaign **Retries** settings will be ignored.

 The **delivery duration setting** (defined in the [Validity period parameters](#validity-period-parameters) section) **set up in Campaign will still be honored but only up to 3.5 days**.
 At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.
 For more on delivery failures, see this [section](../../sending/using/understanding-delivery-failures.md#about-delivery-failures).